williamwong/wework.github.io/_posts/2015-10-01-react-reflux-to-redux.markdown

 #### Redux: The Setup

 Now that we've set up our single store, how do we get it into the application?
-Unfortunatley, it looks like [mixins are dead](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) so we can't use the same pattern we were using in the ES5 Reflux example.
+Unfortunately, it looks like [mixins are dead](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) so we can't use the same pattern we were using in the ES5 Reflux example.

 Let's start by initializing our Redux store: